delsinm/fleetdm-kandji/README.md

 ### Configuration

-By default, the console will display the JSON logs(stdout) alongside the human-readable output(stderr).
+By default, running the script from the console will display the JSON logs(stdout) alongside the human-readable output(stderr).
 To separate them, set the `JSON_LOG_FILE` environment variable to a file path — the script will append JSON lines there while human-readable logs continue to stderr:

 ```bash
 JSON_LOG_FILE=/var/log/drift_check_json.log python drift_check.py